How to write website content that converts

-Your website may be the first point of contact people have with you.
-It's your golden ticket to attracting ideal customers.
-It forms first impressions within seconds and leaves a lasting impact on your reputation.
+Your website might just be your golden ticket to attracting your ideal customers.
+It forms first impressions within seconds and leaves a lasting impact on your brand's reputation.

 In that case, choosing the right words for your website is essential.
 Your content should:

 Be clear, interesting and memorable.